AarthiAlagammai/Computer-Pointer-Controller/README.md

 5.Click on My Files, then you will be navigated to your Home Directory.

-6. Open a new linux terminal and clone this repo
+6.Open a new linux terminal and clone this repo

-7.Navigate to the downloaded code and open computer-controller_intel_dev_cloud.ipynb from src directory
+7.Navigate to the downloaded code and open computer-controller_intel_dev_cloud.ipynb

 ## Benchmarks
 I have run the model on 4 Intel hardware